How to QA Smart Contracts on Blockchain

 3. Verifying that the contract's functions interact with external systems or oracles correctly if they depend on external data.

 Integration tests are crucial because they can catch issues that are not visible in unit tests.
-Integration testing shares tooling with unit testing, yet demands a more sophisticated testing environment.
+Integration testing shares tooling with unit testing yet demands a more sophisticated testing environment.
 Generally, it necessitates mirroring the main network locally through forking for comprehensive testing.
 Forking functions are also featured within the Hardhat, Foundry, and Brownie development environments.

 Security Testing

-Particularly important due to the high-value assets often managed by contracts; this step involves identifying potential security vulnerabilities.
+This is particularly important due to the high-value assets often managed by contracts; this step involves identifying potential security vulnerabilities.

 Upgradability and Migrations Testing